 - This means that residents of other school districts may attend the Wharton School District free of charge.
 In addition, the “home” district will provide either transportation for the child or “aid in lieu” payments to the parents.

-- Mine Hill has served as Morris County’s original choice district for twelve years.
+- Mine Hill has served as Morris County’s original choice district for 13 years.
 The expansion of Public School Choice in New Jersey means that Wharton, the Morris School District, Morris Hills Regional District and Mount Arlington will provide significant new public school options for students.

 - Parents, guardians and students who want to participate in the program must file a Notice of Intent with their home school district by December 1.
 Applications to Wharton, or other Choice districts, are due December 1.